 The UFC tried to bring Pimblett in after his world title success back in 2016.
 However, the man from Liverpool opted to turn down the offer in order to develop more as a fighter.

 Now at 26 years old Pimblett will have more experience and all round strength to accompany him on his UFC journey.

-The scouser who fights at both lightweight and featherweight currently has a professional record of 16 wins and 3 losses.
-Pimblett has challenged for world title at both lightweight and featherweight in his time at Cage Warriors.
+The scouser, who currently fights at both lightweight and featherweight, has a professional record of 16 wins and 3 losses.
+Pimblett has challenged for world titles at both lightweight and featherweight in his time at Cage Warriors.

 A date has not been set for his long awaited debut.
 However, Pimblett’s fans will be excited for him to get underway and for him to start making his way up the rankings.